 On occasion, the course of action taken by an employee with respect to their attendance may lead to job abandonment.
 Job abandonment may be considered when the following occurs:

-- Failure to return to work following an approved leave of absence.
-(Contact Human Resources/Leave Office on this matter at PX 86393).
+Failure to return to work following an approved leave of absence.
+(Contact Compensation and Employee Information Services on this matter at PX 86393).

-- An employee has received written notice of the Maximum Medical Improvement (MMI) related to a Workers’ Compensation Claim, and has three (3) day unpaid absence without approved leave.
-(Contact Nancy Patrick at PX 47440 on this matter).
+An employee has received written notice of the Maximum Medical Improvement (MMI) related to a Workers’ Compensation Claim, and has three (3) days unpaid absence without approved leave.
+(Contact Julie Sessa at PX 47440 on this matter).

 To request the issuance of a Job Abandonment letter, follow this link: Job Abandonment Template

 Please note once the Job Abandonment letter has been issued the employee will still have the right to return to work until after job action has been taken by the Board.
 The employee may still be subject to disciplinary action for failure to follow procedures regarding leaves.